Manali Petrochemicals Ltd Directors Report.

 f.
 Information required under Rule 5(2) are given in Annexure C to this Report.

 g.
 The remuneration paid to the employees are as per the remuneration policy of the Company.

 a.
-Information on conservation of energy, technology absorption, foreign exchange earnings and outgo prescribed under Section 134 of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014, to the extent applicable are given in Annexure C.
+Information on conservation of energy, technology absorption, foreign exchange earnings and outgo prescribed under Section 134 of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014, to the extent applicable are given in Annexure D.

 c.
 The Company has not accepted any deposits from the public during the year under report.

 d.
 The information under Section 186 of the Act relating to investments, loans, etc. as at the year-end has been furnished in notes to the Financial Statement.

 e.
 The CSR Policy related disclosures are given in Annexure F.

-Your Directors express their sincere gratitude to the Government of India, the Government of Tamilnadu, the Promoters and the consortium of Banks for the assistance, co-operation and support extended to the Company.
+Your Directors express their sincere gratitude to the Government of India, the Government of Tamilnadu, the Promoters and the Banks for the assistance, co-operation and support extended to the Company.
 The Directors thank the shareholders for their continued support.

 The Management Discussion and Analysis contained herein is based on the information available to the Company and assumptions based on experience in regard to domestic and global economy, on which the Companys performance is dependent.
 It may be materially influenced by changes in economy, government policies, environment and the like, on which the Company may not have any control, which could impact the views perceived or expressed herein.

 |June 12, 2019||Chairman|